caliper-io/caliper-docs/public/how-does-caliper-work.md

 ### What we measure

-When building front end applications that run in a browser conventional page load times only provide developers a the loading time of an application.
+When building front end web applications, conventional page load times only reflects the loading time of an application.

-Caliper is built to provide a full view of a front end application.
+Caliper is built to provide a full view of runtime performance as your users interacts with your front end web applications.

-Currently we measure two parts of your application.
+Currently we are sending two types of traces:

 #### <i class="ss-signpost"></i> Routes

-A route is when a user switches from one part of the application to another.
-For example in BackboneJS the Backbone Router handles this.
+A route change occurs when a user transitions from one part of the application to another.
+This is analogous to switching from one page to another a conventional web application.

-We calculate the best human readable name for this route and measure how long it took to load for the user.
+For Backbone.js applications, this is handled by the Backbone Router.
+When a the active route changes in the router, we monitor the time it takes for your route handlers (and callbacks) to respond.

-#### <i class="ss-cursor"></i> Events
+#### <i class="ss-cursor"></i> Actions

-An event is when a user clicks or hovers on something that in turn performs some javascript work.
-This could be for example when a user fills in a form in your application and submits the data.
+An action occurs when your application handles user action (click, keypress, mouseover, etc) and perform some meaningful work in reponse to the user's requests.
+Examples include fetching extra posts for display when a user click on the "Load more..." button, or sending data back to the server when a user submits a form.

+For Backbone.js applications, we monitor any custom event handles defined in your Views (defined under the `events` property of a Backbone View).

 ### Measurement breakdown

+In order to give you a better picture of your users' actual experience, we record the end-to-end time it takes to completely fufill the user's request for both types of traces (Routes and Actions).
+We also provide a breakdown on how the time are spent in the duration of a measurement to help you determine where a problem may lie.

-In both types of measurements (routes and events) we record the time it takes your application to interact with backend services (AJAX) and javascript rendering (views).
+Currently we take into account the time it takes for your application to interact with your backend services (AJAX requests) and javascript rendering time.

-This can help you determine where a problem may lie with your application.
+Consider the following example in a news reader application.

+A user clicked on the "Load more..." button which triggered a custom event handler.
+The event handler dispatched an asynchronous backend request (an AJAX request) to fetch more news stories, rendered a "Loading..." view and returned control to the browser.
+At this point, although the custom event handler had finished execution, from the user's perspective their request had not yet been fufilled.

+A few momnts later, the backend server completed the request and delivered the requested news stories.
+A callback on the request was triggered, which removed the "Loading..." view and rendered the the news stories on the screen before returning control to the browser.
+At this point, the user's requrst had been fufilled and an end-to-end response time could be calculated.

+A "Action" trace would then be reported back to Caliper with this end-to-end response time, as well as a breakdown of the AJAX requests performed, views rendered and their respective duration.

 ### What else do we collect